Fixing Common MacBook Problems: Easy Solutions

 Reduce Screen Brightness:

-1. Lower your screen brightness using the F1 key or from System Preferences > Displays.
+- Lower the screen brightness using the F1 key or through System Preferences > Displays.

 Close Unnecessary Apps:

-1. Quit applications not in use to reduce battery consumption.
+- Quit applications that are not in use to save battery.

-2. Use Activity Monitor to identify and close background processes.
+Use Activity Monitor to identify background processes consuming power and close them.

 3. Wi-Fi Connectivity Issues